NannyML/nannyml/docs/deep_dive/data_chunks.rst

 NannyML monitors ML model performance and input data changes.
 Both can be reliably evaluated only on samples of data containing a number of observations.
 These samples are called chunks.
 All the results generated are calculated and presented on the level of chunk i.e. a chunk is a single data point.
-Go to :ref:`Data Drift guide<data-drift>` or :ref:`Performance Estimation guide<performance_estimation>` to see example results.
+Go to :ref:`Data Drift guide<data-drift>` or :ref:`Performance Estimation guide<performance-estimation>` to see example results.

-How you define chunk?
+How chunks are splitted?
 ====

-Examples here from data drift on size-based and time-based chunks.
+Chunks can be created based on:

+ - time intervals (a week, month, quarter etc.),
+ - required number of observations in chunks,
+ - required number of chunks in the monitored data.

+For example implementations check out :ref:`guide on chunking data<chunk-data>`.

 Minimum chunk size
 ======
 **In data sciences sample size affects everything, especially when it is small**.
-NannyML lets you decide on the way you split your data in chunks.
-That is because periods in the data may be meaningful and no one knows it better than you.
+NannyML allows to split data in chunks in different ways because periods in the data may be meaningful and no one knows it better than the owner of the monitored data.
-However, when the chunks are too small, **what looks like a severe drop in performance of your model, may in fact be only sampling effect**.
-To better understand that, look at the histogram below and code used to create it.
+However, when the chunks are too small, **what looks like a severe drop in performance of the monitored model, may in fact be only sampling effect**.
+To better understand that, look at the histogram below.
 It shows dispersion of ROC AUC for random model *predicting* random binary target (which by definition should be 0.5) for sample of 100 observations.
 It is not uncommon to get ROC AUC of 0.65 for some samples.